Chapter 91. How to Know God’s Sovereignty

 For instance, within an apple there are the seeds for 10 trees.
 You sprinkle these seeds into the ground and, according to the knowledge that you’ve learned, (perhaps you have studied botany or researched agriculture, for example) you know that from these seeds 10 trees will grow, and you know how much fruit they will bear after a number of years.
 This is a conclusion drawn according to scientific basis and theory, and you hold fast to that conclusion.
 When God says, “From 10 seeds, 11 trees shall grow,” you don’t believe it, and you say, “Is that possible?
 God’s arithmetic isn’t very good.
 How can 10 seeds grow 11 trees?”
 In fact, there is a hidden seed that you haven’t seen.
 On what basis do you hold to your view?
 You base it on scientific proof and on the knowledge you’ve learned.
 These things take control of your thinking and you become unable to transcend these limits.
 You take these things as your criteria and so you do not take God’s words as your criteria—this is the rebelliousness of man.
 You think: “I have a basis for this view.
 How can You say that my conclusion is not the truth?
 What You say is groundless.
 How can You say that Your view is the truth?
 You have no basis for that!
 How many people have proven it?
 Who has proven it?
 Who has seen it?
 Where are the facts?”
 You repudiate God’s words before having seen the facts.
 It’s not that you question God’s words, it’s that you immediately say they’re wrong.
 “God speaks wrongly.
 Only my view is correct, for my view has been proven.
 I’m an academic in this field, I’m a professional, so my conclusion should gain approval.”
 10 trees can grow from 10 seeds—to you, the number of seeds equal the number of trees.
 When God says that 11 trees will grow, you don’t believe His words.
 In the end, the fact is that 11 trees grow, so are you then convinced?
 (Yes.)
 Are you completely convinced?
 How are you convinced?
 (We look at the fact.)
 And when you see the fact, you begin to disavow your own knowledge and your own conclusion.
 Furthermore, a battle commences within your heart, and you think, “How could I be wrong?
 Can science be wrong?
 Can even science be mistaken?”
 There is a process, and during this process people will deliberate and analyze whether God’s words are right or wrong, and will cross-check them, saying, “Which is correct—God’s words or proven science?
 Which has the greater probability of being correct?
 Which is more correct?”
 People still don’t entirely accept the fact.
 A number of years must go by, and only then are they convinced of the fact and this process of God’s work.
 Neither God’s words or His actions are groundless.
 He gives you a process so that you may see this result, and at the same time He allows you to experience and learn from this process.
 What does this process allow you to gain?
 (A kind of knowledge of God.)
 This process allows you to truly affirm the thing God does.
 He doesn’t ask you to speak groundlessly, “You are God.
 You are great, noble, wise and wonderful.”
 He doesn’t ask you to bear witness to Him in this way; He uses facts so that you may experience and see this thing.
 God will not say to you, “Go away.
 Saying that 10 trees will grow is wrong.
 I’ll make you suffer!”
 He wouldn’t disavow you in that way, nor would He wrangle with you.
 He takes a fact and uses it to illustrate this matter, so that you may see it with your own eyes.
 Perhaps God tells you about this matter when you’re 20 years old, but He does not say, “I am right, I am the truth and you have to listen to Me.”
 God doesn’t say this.
 He just does this thing, and when you reach 30 years old you see the result.
 It can take this long.
 Does God wrangle with you during this time?
 (No.) Who is it that wrangles?
 People themselves wrangle with God, saying, “You’re wrong.
 What You say is unreasonable and is at odds with science.
 You do things arbitrarily, and the things You do are at odds with reason.”
 People wrangle with God very easily, and God says not one word.
 He just continues to work and, 10 years later when you are 30 years old, you discover a fact and you become frightened, saying “It turns out I was wrong.”
 At the time when you say “I was wrong,” the conclusion of that matter has actually already taken shape, but are you able to accept it?
 You just accept the phenomenon; in your heart, you don’t know what it’s all about.
 How many more years do you need to experience it?
 Perhaps you need to experience it for 10 more years, and use those 10 years to learn about it, to verify that the conclusion about this thing God has done is correct, that God is the truth, that God is right, and that you are wrong.
 And when you reach 40 years old you are utterly convinced.
 “Only God is the truth, God really is God, God’s deeds are truly wonderful and truly real!
 God is so wise!”
 You disavow yourself.
 How many years have you been experiencing?
 (20 years.)
 And what things has God done in these 20 years?
 God doesn’t use some formula to tell you the ins and outs of Newton’s Law.
 He uses a fact to show you some phenomena and, by means of these phenomena and the things that happen around you, He enlightens and guides you to contemplate about these things.
 After being guided for a few years, you gain a little knowledge, and say, “I am wrong, but am I completely wrong?”
 So, you go forth and experience some more, and God arranges some more facts for you; when you reach 40 years old, another 10 years have passed, and you acknowledge that you were wrong.
 This is the way God works, and this is what He does.
 Through what process do you come to realize that you are wrong and God is right?
 It is through the process of encountering facts, and you come to realize this under the enlightenment and guidance of God—it is this kind of process.
 God will not just give you a conclusion and ask you to believe in it without any basis.
 Is it OK for God to compel you to understand?
 (Yes.)
 If God forcibly controlled you and made you understand, you would understand and you would know that God is right in any case.
 But to turn you into robots is not what God wants.
 God wants you to understand the truth within it, and this takes time.

 Is God’s work practical?
 His work is so practical!
 The practicality of God’s work is the opposite of things such as people’s imaginary and vague views.
 Ponder, therefore, which things within yourself are imaginary, which things are empty, which things are impractical and which things do not take God’s words as their basis.
 After you have discovered these things, completely disavow them all; this is the right thing to do and is most certainly correct.
 You understand a little now, right?
 You have to experience in this way.
-The God who created all things created so much, and so great is His wisdom that, if you think you can thoroughly experience and see through this matter in a few years, then that is just not possible.
-Even after a lifetime of experience, you still wouldn’t be able to see through it.
+The God who created all things created so much, and so great is His wisdom that, if you think you can thoroughly experience and understand this matter in a few years, then that is just not possible.
+Even after a lifetime of experience, you still wouldn’t be able to understand it.
 So, you must begin with small matters, start by getting a hold on thoughts and ideas, and begin with the small things; your heart must be careful, and you must learn to be quiet, and not be restless.
 What do I mean by “quiet”?
 It means to be quiet before God, to retreat into your spirit, to not focus on doing external things or rushing around, and to have your inner spiritual seeking and prayer unaffected by your busy affairs.
 And gradually, you will gain God’s work.
 You must pay a price, and expend time, energy and thought before you can gain these things.